 Sunday is made for slow, quiet mornings of contemplation, relaxation… and deliciousness.
 Enjoy a cozy morning at home with your favourite brunch, and listen to readings from a range of fascinating international writers, each sharing their favourite passages from new releases.
-Joshua Ferris (A Calling for Charlie Barnes) is a New Yorker 40 Under 40 and PEN/Hemingway award recipient; Desmond Elliott Prize-winner Claire Fuller presents her Women’s Prize shortlisted novel, Unsettled Ground; Jeff VanderMeer, a Nebula and Shirley Jackson Award winner, returns to bestseller status with Hummingbird Salamander; Jaap Robben was longlisted for the Booker and offers another tender tale in Summer Brother; Linda Boström Knausgård shares a poignant, nuanced story of overcoming mental illness and isolation; and Pilar Quintana shares The Bitch, a finalist for the 2020 National Book Award for Translated Literature.
+Joshua Ferris (A Calling for Charlie Barnes) is a New Yorker 40 Under 40 and PEN/Hemingway award recipient; Desmond Elliott Prize-winner Claire Fuller presents her Women’s Prize shortlisted novel, Unsettled Ground; Jeff VanderMeer, a Nebula and Shirley Jackson Award winner, returns to bestseller status with Hummingbird Salamander; Jaap Robben was longlisted for the Booker and offers another tender tale in Summer Brother; and Linda Boström Knausgård shares a poignant, nuanced story of overcoming mental illness and isolation.
 Share some eggs with these literary stars.

 Hosted by Kathryn Gretsinger.

 This event is Pay What You Can!
 Book a ticket to this event to receive a link to watch the livestream wherever you are.
 After the Festival, you’ll also receive access to a recording of the event, which will be available to rewatch for one week.